sunel/eav/docs/master/model.md

 # Model
 [[toc]]

-## Intorduction
+## Introduction

 A eloquent model with additional sweet to support EAV.

-We makes it easy for developers to interact with a attributes by defining simple models without writing relationships or long SQL queries.
+We make it easy for developers to interact with attributes by defining simple models without writing relationships or long SQL queries.

 ## Defining Models